Choirs for everyone in or near Walthamstow (Note: For updates since June 2018 , please go to Waltham Forest Voices)

 Waltham Forest Community Choir meets on Mondays 7.30-9.30pm at St Marys Church, Church Hill and welcomes anyone living in Waltham Forest.
 Marie-Claude Perreault, the musical director, started this choir when she worked for the schools music service but it's now a self-funded adult choir.
 Phone membership secretary Tim 07954740745 or email for more information.

-Sing17 (formerly the Warrant Officer choir) meets on Mondays 7.30-9.00 pm at Orford House Social Club, 73 Orford Rd, E179QR.
-The choir is open to men and women who are welcome to just come along for an evening and give it a try.
-Members pay £6 per session but the first session is free.
-I was given a warm welcome by the small (but growing) group when I went along for an evening.
+Sing17 (formerly the Warrant Officer choir) meets on Mondays 7.30-9.00 pm at The Trades Hall,61-63 Tower Hamlets Rd, E174RQ The choir is open to men and women who are welcome to just come along for an evening and give it a try.
+Members pay £7 (termly) £8 (drop-in) per session but the first session is free.
+I was given a warm welcome by the (then) small (but now grown to 35+) group when I went along for an evening.
 Laura, the choir leader combines a gentle and encouraging style with a highly professional approach to teaching a wide range of songs by ear, making sure that everyone has a good grasp of rhythm and melody before introducing simple harmonies for those who want to have a go at them.
 I particularly enjoyed her lively accompaniment on the keyboard!
 For more information, contact Laura on 07813 686980 or send her an email

 Rose & Crown Singers meets on Wednesdays 7.30-9.30 pm at: Rose and Crown Pub, 53 Hoe Street, E17 4SA This community choir works on a cooperative basis with choice of repertoire, arrangements and teaching being shared by members.
 We buy in the services of professional musicians to help us develop our skills, to introduce new styles of singing into our repertoire and to prepare for performances.
 Contact membership secretaries Wendy or Lib if you'd like to join the choir (or come along and try it out) and contact me if you're a musician who would like to work with us.